 CPE Requirements for CPAs in Louisiana

-Continuing professional education (CPA) is, for members of the American Institute of Certified Public Accountants (AICPA), the bedrock upon which their licensure is built and maintained — it’s a foundation that holds up the walls of a CPA’s professional career by ensuring they remain up-to-date with industry standards and conditions.
-However, not all CPAs have the same state requirements when it comes to license recertification requirements and continuing professional education.
-Since each state is governed and regulated by a Board of Accountancy specific to that location, the stipulations vary from place to place.
-Members who are registered in Louisiana are required to renew their license yearly, and must complete at least 20 hours of CPE per year and 80 hours every two years.
-The table below points out some of the primary deadlines and requirements for CPAs in Louisiana.
+CPE is the bedrock for CPA licensure.
+In fact, it’s a foundation that holds up the walls of a professional career by ensuring individuals stay up-to-date with industry standards.
+However, not all CPAs have the same state requirements when it comes to license recertification requirements and CPE.
+Because different Boards of Accountancy oversee and regulate each state in the U.S. So, the stipulations naturally vary from place to place.
+Consequently, Louisiana CPAs must renew their license yearly.
+And in that time, they must complete at least 20 hours of CPE.
+However, they must also complete 80 hours total every two years.
+The table below also points out some of the primary Louisiana CPA CPE requirements.

 Louisiana CPA CPE Requirements and Recertification Deadlines

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|

 |December 31 annually||January 1 – December 31 annually||80 hours||Must be interactive|

 In Louisiana, each licensee must also complete a course in professional ethics.
 But the Board must pre-approve the contents of this course in order to qualify.
 Typically, this requirement is for 3 CPE credit hours.